Mohammadjamiu/tahugo_updated/content/how-to-tech/essential-tools-do-engineering-students-need.md

 mathjax: false
 Google_Ads: true
 ---
 Here are 12 essential tools every engineering student must have.
-This purpose of these tools is to help engineering student succeed in their coursework, have a nice time studying and be productive.
+The purpose of these tools is to help engineering student succeed in their coursework and career, have a nice time studying and be productive.

 ## 1/ Scientific Calculator